trevorbicewebdesign/Mothership/README.md

 ---

 ## Clients
 The **Clients** object represents the individuals or organizations you work with.
-Each client has the following attributes:

 - **ID**: A unique identifier for the client.
 - **Name**: The name of the client.